gecrooks/modern-python-template/README.md

 A basic example hook to run black before commit is located in `.pre-commit-config.yaml`.
 The make command `init` will install the pre-commit hook.

+## Editorconfig

+[EditorConfig](https://editorconfig.org/) is a handy way of specifying code formatting conventions, such as indent levels and line endings.
+The .editorconfig lives in the root of the repository, and is understood by many popular IDEs and ext editors.

 ## PyPi